The 8 Best Hotels in San Diego

 Fairmont Grand Del Mar

-If you’re looking for luxury, it doesn’t get much more impressive than this Spanish-Colonial-style Fairmont, the only five-star of its kind in San Diego, on 380 hilly acres near Del Mar.
+If you’re looking for luxury, this Spanish-Colonial-style Fairmont—the only five-star of its kind in San Diego on 380 hilly acres near Del Mar—is the perfect place to stay.
 Guest rooms are palatial and old-world (if a bit dated) with marble bathrooms, silk curtains and hand-stenciled ceilings, and the amenities—a championship golf course, a 20,000-square-foot spa, six dining options including the five-star Addison—keep it at the top of the line.
 There are no ocean views to speak of, but you won’t miss them, thanks to the property’s four pools (one is adults only), private stables, and proximity to the Los Peñasquitos Canyon Preserve, where hikers and equestrians can explore hundreds of trails.
 Still craving those water views?
 The hotel's car service in a Mercedes or Cadillac is available to whisk guests to the beach.

 RELATED: These Hotel Spas Are Next-Level

 Hotel Solamar, a Kimpton Hotel

 In classic Kimpton style, the chic-and-modern Solamar brings a playful, urban spin to downtown San Diego.
 Rooms are spacious, with modern bathrooms, cushy beds, and pops of blues and browns.
 Take your pick among restaurants, be it Jsix for coastal California cuisine or the fourth-floor rooftop pool terrace for drinks and small bites with skyline and bay views.
 Included in your rate: WiFi, nightly happy hour, bike rentals, yoga classes on the pool deck—and an unbeatable location near the baseball stadium and booming Gaslamp quarter, brimming with restaurants and bars.